The best hotels in Lubumbashi

 For day trips, rent a car with driver through your hotel.
 Expect $60 to $100 per day depending on the vehicle.
 Self-driving is possible but road conditions outside Centre-Ville deteriorate fast, especially in wet season.

-Lubumbashi's best neighborhoods
+Lubumbashi's best hotel regions

 Lubumbashi sprawls along the Kafue River basin in Katanga province.
 Centre-Ville packs the banks, restaurants, and government offices into a walkable grid.
 Golf and Kenia sit to the west with larger compounds and quieter streets.
 Kamalondo and Ruashi to the east and south keep things real with local markets and lower prices.